 If you’ve been wondering why the PCC distinguishes between ‘pre-apps’ and ‘full apps’, it’s because these unique applications have very different goals – and time commitments – associated with them.

-The PCC pre-application is due on March 1st, July 1st,and November 1st of each year.
+The PCC pre-application is due on February 1st and August 1st of each year.
 It is designed to ensure a proposed project will meet basic funding requirements, such as alignment with the PCC’s research priorities and mission.
 This step also provides basic information related to the applicant’s research objective and scientific approach.

-All pre-applications are evaluated by the PCC’s Scientific Advisory Board Chair.
-If the project proposal showcases potential as a good contender for PCC funding, the pre-app will be approved, and the investigator may begin the full application, due April 1st, August 1st, or December 1st, depending on the cycle.
+All pre-applications are evaluated by the PCC’s Scientific Advisory Board Co-Chair.
+If the project proposal showcases potential as a good contender for PCC funding, the pre-app will be approved, and the investigator may begin the full application, due March 1st or September 1st, depending on the cycle.

 The pre-application process ensures that investigators do not spend unnecessary time completing the PCC’s time-intensive full application if their project will not be a good fit for PCC funding (for example, if the project does not align with PCC research priorities).